hacky1997/snapfix/README.md

 ruff check src/
 ```

-snapfix has a narrow scope: capture Python objects, scrub PII by field name, emit `@pytest.fixture` files.
+snapfix has a deliberately narrow scope: capture Python objects, strip PII by field name, emit `@pytest.fixture` files.
 PRs that expand this scope will be declined.
-Open a discussion first if you're unsure.
+If you have an idea that goes beyond this, open a discussion before writing code.

 ---